Potential Third Party Phosphate Mitigation Schemes in the Somerset Levels and Moors Catchment Area

 Please note the list of mitigation schemes within the link below is not exhaustive, it may not cover all P mitigation schemes in operation across Somerset.
 Somerset Council is not recommending any particular P mitigation scheme.
 Nor does the Council ‘accredit’ any particular P mitigation provider.
 The table simply lists potential schemes known to the Council and with appropriate processes in place with the Council to allow us to progress planning applications linked to these P-credits.

-Table of potential mitigation schemes.
+Table of potential mitigation schemes

-Next review due: June 14, 2024
+Next review due: December 3, 2024

 Back to top